-As of December 2012 National Mill Dog Rescue has saved 6,943 puppy mill survivors.
+Results: As of May 2016 National Mill Dog Rescue has saved 10,727 puppy mill survivors.

 In thiis world sometimes its hard to feel like you can make a difference but this is one place you can.
 We rescue these wonderful creatures from deplorable condition, heal, groom, train and love them and find them homes full of joy and love.
 In return we are rewarded by getting to watch their little souls unfold and blossom and feel their thanks.
 No dog is left behind here.
 Every dog is worked with until she/he learns how to be a successful dog and companion.
 When I leave the kennel I feel like I am covered with little sparkly dog kisses.